arya-io/BigData/07_Hive.md

 ---

-Here’s your refined, beginner-friendly version of the notes with explanations, emojis, and structured details for better understanding! 🚀📚

----

 # 📂 Partitioned Tables in Hive

 A **Partitioned Table** is a **special** type of table in Hive that organizes data for efficient retrieval.
 It differs from a **normal table** because its data is divided into **partitions** based on a specified column.